Skip to main content

 Dark mode - in Outlook for Windows, the white text is inverted:

-To combat this, you can add a Nested Section over the top of your background image so that you can apply a contrasting background colour behind the text.
-This contrast will then have a better chance of being maintained in Dark Mode when both of the colours are adjusted.
+To combat this, you can add a Nested Section over the top of your background image so that you can apply a contrasting background color behind the text.
+This contrast will then have a better chance of being maintained in Dark Mode when both of the colors are adjusted.

 Here we have added a panel beneath the text: